 On $\Lambda_-$ the situation is much more involved.
-Namely, in \cite{jordan}, in order to prove that $\mu$ is absolutely continuous on every compact $K \subset \Lambda_-$ we used an explicit sequence of probability measures $(\mu_n : n \in \NN)$ which converges weakly to $\mu$ and such that the sequence of their densities $(\mu'_n : n \in \NN)$ converges uniformly on $K$ to a continuous positive function.
-However, in the generality of the present paper this approach does not work anymore.
-To get around of the issue we apply subordinacy theory instead.
-This requires to analyze the asymptotic behavior of Christoffel--Darboux kernel where we utilize the asymptotics obtained in Theorem~\ref{thm:C}.
-Here we need to study averages of highly oscillatory sums.
+Namely, in \cite{jordan}, in order to prove that $\mu$ is absolutely continuous on every compact $K \subset \Lambda_-$, we used an explicit sequence of probability measures $(\mu_n : n \in \NN)$ which converges weakly to $\mu$, and such that the sequence of their densities converges uniformly on $K$ to a~continuous positive function.
+In the present paper this approach does not work anymore.
+To get around of this issue we apply the subordinacy theory.
+This requires to analyze the asymptotic behavior of Christoffel--Darboux kernel which was possible thanks to the asymptotics obtained in Theorem~\ref{thm:C}.
+All of this reduces the problem to study averages of highly oscillatory sums.
 For this reason we develop Lemma~\ref{lem:1}, which might be of independent interest.